d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 might be viewed as good or bad.
 On the downside, we are limiting the speed at which we can reduce the value of the objective.
-On the bright side, this limits just how much we can go wrong in any one gradient step.
+On the bright side, this limits by just how much we can go wrong in any one gradient step.